 Chemotherapy is a course of drugs taken by people with cancer as part of treatment.
 A common side effect is hair loss.
 The hair usually grows back after the treatment is completed.
 Scalp cooling is a technique used during chemotherapy to prevent hair loss, which is available in some oncology centres.

 Testosterone and its by-product dihydrotestosterone (DHT) alter the type of hair fibre produced within hair follicles.
 Over time, long, thick terminal hairs transform into short, fine vellus hairs.
 This change occurs in a predictable pattern.

 In men, baldness begins with recession at both temples, and then occurs on the crown to produce ‘male-pattern’ baldness.
 Prescription medications may be able to stop the hair loss process and create partial hair regrowth.
 Hair transplantation can be beneficial for advanced cases.

 In women, androgenetic alopecia produces a progressive loss of hair volume over the crown, rather than complete baldness.
 The first signs are increased hair shedding and loss of ponytail thickness, followed by thinning over the crown after many years.
 Prescription medications are also available for women, which may slow hair shedding and stimulate hair to regrow.

 A number of genes have been identified that are associated with premature baldness.

-Alopecia areata is when hair is lost in round patches, usually on the scalp.
-There is sometimes an association with autoimmune disease.
-When this is severe, every hair on the scalp and body may be shed from the follicle.
+Alopecia areata produces circular patches of hair loss on the scalp and occasionally elsewhere on the beard or body.
+There may be an association with autoimmune disease.
+When alopecia areata is severe, every hair on the scalp and body may be shed from the follicle.
 As the follicles are dormant but not destroyed in alopecia areata, the hair sometimes regrows spontaneously.

-Most of these people require medical treatment to regrow their hair.
-Alopecia areata has a profound effect on emotional well being.
-Depression and even suicide are well documented in this condition.
+Most people require medical treatment to regrow their hair.
+Alopecia areata has a profound effect on emotional wellbeing.
+Depression and even suicide can occur.